Today is the last day of the series here on my blog: Six Days of Africa Photo Safari Tips.

 • Tiffen polarizing filter - to darken a blue sky and to reduce reflections on water

-• Head-mounted flashlight - for hands-free shooting on night drives
+• Head-mounted flashlight - for hands-free shooting on early morning and night drives;

 All this gear does something very important for you on your photo safari: it helps you tell the whole story of your experience - as opposed to only taking lots of close-ups photographs of the animals.